 Within the video, the encounter between this parched parallel universe and our own reality is mediated by a mermaid—an archetype of water creatures, drawing from both Hollywood conventions and the fairy tales of Hans Christian Andersen.
 Through camp aesthetics, The Little Mermaid, an iconic figure in Copenhagen, symbolizes a potential redemption through kitsch, desire, and the unavoidable future catastrophes, all set against a backdrop of pop music.

-Inspired by the grandiose theater tradition of the Baroque – where naval battles and myths were staged on large water stages to glorify the financial profits of those in power – the theater performs its own Aqua Drama: an opera in progress about water as a fluid symbol of authority in a world where all resources have dried up.
+Inspired by the grandiose theater tradition of the Baroque era, where elaborate naval battles were staged to exalt the economic prosperity of the powerful, Aqua Drama unfolds as an ongoing opera.
+It explores water as a fluid symbol of authority in a world where all resources have dried up.